Madrid Metro: Station design and setup

 The age of many Madrid Metro stations is evident by their design: Older stations on the narrow lines are often quite compact, similar to stations of the Paris Metro.
-They were decorated with tilings in different colour schemes depending on the station.
+They were decorated with tilings in different colour schemes depending on the station similar to the scheme architect Alfred Grenander implemented at Berlin U-Bahn around the same time.
 In recent years, most of these stations have been refurbished with single-coloured plates matching those in the newest ones, alongside other improvements such as modernized signalling technology and elevators.
 The stations built between the late 70s and the early 90s are slightly more spacious, with most of them having cream-coloured walls.

 On the other hand, the most recent stations are built with space in mind, and have natural-like lighting and ample entryways.
 The colour scheme varies between stations, using single-colored plates and covering the whole station in light colors.
 Recently built transfer stations have white walls, but this is not the norm.

 Most stations are built with two side platforms, but a handful of them (the busiest transfers) have a central island platform in addition to the side platforms theoretically dedicated to exits.
 This system was originally used on the Barcelona Metro and is called the Spanish solution.
 The 12 stations with this setup are: